To the Members

 The Bank has established a tradition of exemplary practices in corporate governance.
-Itencompasses not only regulatory and legal requirements but also several voluntarypractices aimed at high level business ethics effective supervision and enhancement ofstakeholder volume.
-Several matters have been voluntary included in the statement oncorporate governance annexed to this report besides certificate the CentralStatutory Auditors regarding compliance of conditions of Corporate Governance asstipulated by the SEBI
+Itencompasses not only regulatory and legal requirements but also several voluntarypractices aimed at high level business ethics effective supervision and enhancement ofstakeholders volume.
+Several matters have been voluntarily included in the statement oncorporate from governance annexed to this report besides certificate the CentralStatutory Auditors regarding compliance of conditions of Corporate Governance asstipulated by the SEBI

 Management Discussion and Analysis

-The Management Discussion and Analysis Report for the year under review is presented ina separate section forming part of this Report.
+The Management Discussion and Analysis Report for the year under review is presented ina separate section forming part of this report.

-Whistle Blower Policy and Vigil Mechanism
+Whistle Blower Policy & Vigil Mechanism

-The Bank has implemented a Whistle Blower Policy pursuant to which Whistle Blowers canraise concerns relating to reportable matters (as defined in the policy) such as breach ofJ&K Bank Code of Conduct fraud bribery corruption employee misconduct illegalityhealth & safety environmental issues and wastage/misappropriation of banksfunds/assets etc. Further the mechanism adopted by the Bank encourages the WhistleBlower to report genuine concerns or grievances and provides for adequate safeguardsagainst victimization of Whistle Blower who avail of such mechanism and also provides fordirect access to Chairman of the Audit Committee in exceptional cases.
+The Bank has implemented a Whistle Blower Policy pursuant to which Whistle Blowers canraise concerns relating to reportable matters (as defined in the policy) such as breach ofJ&K Bank Code of Conduct fraud bribery corruption employee misconduct illegalityhealth & safety environmental issues and wastage/misappropriation of banksfunds/assets etc. Further the mechanism adopted by the Bank encourages the WhistleBlower to report genuine concerns or grievances and also provides for direct access toChairman of the Audit Committee in exceptional cases.

 Business Responsibility Report

-Loans Guarantees or Investment in Securities
+Loans Guarantees & Investment in Securities

 Pursuant to section 186(11) of the Companies Act 2013 loans made guarantees given orsecurities provided or acquisition of shares by a Banking company in the ordinary courseof its business are exempted from disclosure in the Annual Report.

-Contracts or Arrangements with related parties
+Contracts or Arrangements with Related Parties

-Considering the nature of the Industry in which the Bank operates transactions withrelated parties of the Bank are in the ordinary course of business and are also atarms length basis.
-There was no materially significant related party transactionentered by the Bank with promoters Directors Key managerial personnel or other persons which may have apotential conflict with the interests of the Bank.
+Considering the nature of the Industry in which the Bank operates transactions withrelated parties of the Bank are in the ordinary course of business and are also at arm'slength party basis.
+There was no materially significant transaction entered by the Bankwith promoters Directors Key managerial personnel or other persons which may have apotential conflict with the interests of the Bank.
 The policy on Related PartyTransactions and dealing with related parties as approved by the Audit Committee and theBoard of Directors is uploaded on the website of the Bank and the link for the same is(http://jkbank.com/others/common/policy. php) Disclosure on related party transactions atArms length price under sub section (1) of section 188 of the Companies

 Consolidated Financial Statements